Gender Recognition Act 2004

-The Gender Recognition Act 2004 is an act of the Parliament of the United Kingdom that allows adults in the United Kingdom who have gender dysphoria to change their legal gender.
+The Gender Recognition Act 2004 (c.
+7) is an act of the Parliament of the United Kingdom that allows adults in the United Kingdom who have gender dysphoria to change their legal gender from male to female or from female to male.
 It came into effect on 4 April 2005.

 Background

 The act was drafted in response to court rulings from the European Court of Human Rights.

 The previous precedent dated back to 1970, when Arthur Cameron Corbett, 3rd Baron Rowallan had his marriage annulled on the basis that his wife, April Ashley, being transgender, was legally male.
 This argument was accepted by the judge, and the legal test for sex in the UK had been since been based on the judgment in Corbett v Corbett.

 The European Court of Human Rights ruled on 11 July 2002, in Goodwin & I v United Kingdom [2002] 2 FCR 577, that a trans person's inability to change the sex on their birth certificate was a breach of their rights under Article 8 and Article 12 of the European Convention on Human Rights.
 Following this judgment, the UK Government had to introduce new legislation to comply.